Ahmet-Kaplan/Thames-Labs-Demo/client/template/search/local/Readme.md

   - search-help.js/html: Modal to display the help text

 Defining filters:
-  The filter box template takes only one parameter which is the name of the collection on which the filters must be applied.
+  The filter box template takes only two parameters which are the name of the collection on which the filters must be applied and the corresponding index.
   This parameter must be passed as a string.
-For instance, {{> filterBox collectionName='tasks'}} will apply filters on the tasks list.
+For instance, {{> filterBox collectionName='tasks' index=TasksIndex}} will apply filters on the tasks list.

   The filters themselves are stored in the collection file as an object alongside the collection definintion, index, etc. as:
     Collections.nameOfYourCollection.filters = { filter1, filter2, ... }